In the Kingdom of Oil and Millions: Plot

 The poor widow (Yuliya Orlitskaya), living near the city of Baku, brings income to her family by serving others.
 The mother gives her son to madrasah.
 But soon he was expelled from there.
 A desperate woman arranges her son to work next to the merchant Hasan (Vladimir Viazemsky).
 Several years later, Jalil's mother dies.
 Jalil returns home.

 Jalil's poor house and a piece of land were next to the property of the rich Lutfeli bey (Hussein Arablinski).

 Several years passed, the number of oil wells was growing throughout Absheron territory.
 Oil brings unimaginable wealth to entrepreneurs.
 After lengthy negotiations, Lutfali Bey and Jalil talked about cooperation and drilled an oil well in the courtyard of the second.
 Soon Jalil became rich, became the owner of lands, ships, mines.

-Hearing the news of the death of his neighbor (Yuliy Ivanovsky), Jalil visits the house of the deceased; visits the daughter of an old man, his childhood friend Shafiga (K. Piontkovskaya) ...
-Shafiga grew up, became a beautiful girl ...
-Jalil and Shafiga got married.
+Hearing the news of the death of his neighbor (Yuliy Ivanovsky), Jalil visits the house of the deceased; visits the daughter of an old man.
+His childhood friend Shafiga (K. Piontkovskaya) grows up into a beautiful girl and they get married.

 Jalil does not hide his young wife from others, contrary to the customs.
 Lutfali bey fell in love with the beauty of Shafiga.
 He finds the right time and reveals his love.
 But Shafiga points to the door.
 Lutfeli Bey begins to take revenge, he is going to destroy Jalil.

 Under the influence of Lutfeli Bey, Jalil is fond of drinking, gambling and other bad things, gets acquainted with a beautiful woman (Regina Lazareva) in a circus and spends a lot of money on her.
 A woman in cahoots with Lutfeli Bey travels with Jalil, takes money from him and runs away.
 Waking up, Jalil realizes that he is bankrupt.

 During this time, Lutfeli bey took Jalil's house into his own hands and drove Shafiga away.
 Shafiga finds shelter in the house of elderly Gurban (Eugene Muromsky), who served next to her husband at the merchant Khasan.
 Jalil returns to Baku.
 He finds his wife and son.
 However, the heart of Jalil, which can not stand the hard times of his family, explodes.
 The slanderer Lutfali Bay offers Shafiga, who knows about Jalil's death, to marry him.
 Hearing this suggestion, Shafigi's patience wears out, and she stabs the knife into Lutfeli's back.